Benohene/pb_majestic_cloding/README.md

 Suggested Name for the policy: Consider naming it by combining "policy" with the project's name, like "policy-pb-majestic-cloding."

-Provide a description for the policy: "This policy grants access to the S3 Bucket for pb-majestic-cloding static files."
+Describe the policy: "This policy grants access to the S3 Bucket for pb-majestic-cloding static files."
 Click on Create Policy.

 11. In the User Groups section, click on your "group-pb-majestic-cloding."
 12. Choose Attach Policy.